-Figure 46: Ingredient count attributes complex multi-ingredient example with multiple modification of a single base active ingredient requiring two ingredient count attributes
+Figure 47: Ingredient count attributes complex multi-ingredient example with multiple modification of a single base active ingredient requiring two ingredient count attributes

-Base count alone would not prevent the incorrect subsumption of the "Clinical Drug containing precisely Betamethasone sodium phosophate and Betamethasone acetate" to the parent Medicinal product concepts containing Betamethasone sodium phosophate only (or Betamethasone acetate only - not shown on the above diagram).
-By adding in the Count of Base + modification pair, that incorrect subsumption is avoided and the "Clinical Drug containing precisely Betamethasone sodium phosophate and Betamethasone acetate" is correctly subsumed by just the one parent Medicinal Product, that "containing only Betamethasone sodium phosophate and Betamethasone acetate".
-The (grand)parent medicinal product concept "Product containing betamethasone only" does not (cannot) have a Count of Base + modification pair, since it does not have any active ingredient modification described; therefore it can correctly parent medicinal product concepts containing only Betamethasone sodium phosophate, containing only Betamethasone acetate (not shown) and containing "only Betamethasone sodium phosophate and Betamethasone acetate", because they all share a Base count of 1, relating to Betamethasone.
+Base count alone would not prevent the incorrect subsumption of the "Clinical drug containing precisely betamethasone sodium phosophate and betamethasone acetate" to the parent medicinal product concepts containing only betamethasone sodium phosophate (or only betamethasone acetate - not shown on the above diagram).
+By adding in the Count of base + modification pair, that incorrect subsumption is avoided and the "Clinical drug containing precisely betamethasone sodium phosophate and betamethasone acetate" is correctly subsumed by just the one parent medicinal product - that "containing only betamethasone sodium phosophate and betamethasone acetate".
+The (grand)parent medicinal product concept "Product containing only betamethasone" does not (cannot) have a Count of base + modification pair, since it does not have any active ingredient modification described; therefore it can correctly parent medicinal product concepts containing only betamethasone sodium phosophate, containing only betamethasone acetate (not shown) and containing "only betamethasone sodium phosophate and betamethasone acetate", because they all share a base count of 1, relating to betamethasone.

-6.2.3.
 Count of active ingredient (closed world view) - optional - to be used in certain circumstances